diarmuidw/nanoGPT/peig.md

 To run this you will need a GPU enabled workspace.
 I've used [Paperspace](http://www.paperspace.com) .

 The first task is to tokenise the text.
-As each file is less that 1MB , there are limited tokens so this tokenises per character.
-This will mean that the generative text will be less accurate but for an experiment, it's still interesting.
+This uses the [BPE](https://github.com/openai/tiktoken) tokeniser but with limited text, the ratio of unique tokens to training tokens is small.
+This suggests that the generative text will be less accurate but for an experiment, it is still interesting.

 ```
 python data/peig/prepare.py
 ```

 Next train.
 I've used pretty straightforward variable values here and not deep training to keep the time taken to be under an hour.
-The droupout variable at 20% made a significant difference.
+The dropout variable at 20% made a significant difference.

 ```
 python train.py config/train_peig.py --device=cuda --compile=False --eval_iters=20 --log_interval=1 --block_size=64 --batch_size=12 --n_layer=4 --n_head=4 --n_embd=128 --max_iters=1000 --lr_decay_iters=1000 --dropout=0.2
 ```

-Next sample using a seed phrase.
+Next sample using a seed or start phrase.
 The system will carry on generating charater by charater to create some form of Peig-like prose!
 Not bad for a model based purely on one text.
 I like "The wind that was not right that hurry on again than us is around them".
 I think if you said a few of these to a random Irish person they would say it could be Peig.
 I use a loop on a range of temperatures to generate with more or less variability.

 ```
 python sample.py --out_dir=out-peig  --start="The wind"